CSE-110-Group-29/Electric-Pomato/specs/adrs/020321-image-assets-frontend.md

 2. How should the start day graphic be implemented?
     - There were two options for this: timer with a "START" button below it and a green tomato with a "START" overlay.
 Teresa chose the latter.
 3. What should the file types/extensions be for these assets?
     - Both PNG files and SVG files were tested.
-Currently, the development team is sticking with PNG for the bolt image and SVG for the red tomato, green tomato, and bolt.
+The development team will use SVG files whenever possible.
+If we're unable to get an SVG file for some of our drawings, then we can resort to using PNG files.